|frequently asked questions |

 - Does my teen have to be voluntary to attend ECA?

 Not in all cases.
 Most students begin in a "semi-voluntary" mindset.
 ECA is a highly structured program, but it is not a lock-down facility.
-In some cases, we coordinate with an intervention to help students realize their need to get help.
-Our staff can help you determine if our level of care is appropriate for your situation when you submit your application for admission.
+Our professionals can help you determine if ECA's level of care is appropriate for your situation when you submit your admission assessment.